 CO2 Emissions¶

-Objective: Implement Simple and Multiple Linear Regression to predict CO2 emissions from light-duty vehicles.
+Objective: Train Simple and Multiple Linear Regression models to predict CO2 emissions from light-duty vehicles.

-Simple Linear Regression is a statistical approach that models the relationship between a dependent variable (also called the outcome or response variable) and a single independent variable (also called the predictor or feature variable).
+Simple Linear Regression is a statistical approach that models the relationship between a dependent variable and a single independent variable.
 The goal is to establish a linear relationship between the two variables, where the dependent variable is predicted based on the value of the independent variable.

-Multiple linear regression is an extension of simple linear regression, where the goal is to model the relationship between a dependent variable (response variable) and multiple independent variables (predictor variables).
+Multiple Linear Regression is an extension of Simple Linear Regression, where the goal is to model the relationship between a dependent variable and multiple independent variables.
 In this case, the model attempts to explain the variation in the dependent variable using a combination of multiple independent variables.

 Import libraries¶